-While psychological theories of crime have a lot of support, there are also some criticisms, including the idea that they cannot explain why some people are criminals and others are not, even when they have the same problems; they are difficult to evaluate; and that treatment plans based on psychological theories are not always effective.
+For example, some people may have an underdeveloped conscience, which can lead to a lack of understanding of what is right or wrong.
+Additionally, some people may have learned behaviors of aggression and violence, or inherent personality traits that predispose them to criminal behavior.
+Despite the support for psychological theories of crime, there are also some criticisms.
+These include the idea that they cannot explain why some people are criminals and others are not, even when they have the same problems; they are difficult to evaluate; and that treatment plans based on psychological theories are not always effective.
 Most mental illnesses do not prevent a defendant from being criminally responsible for their illegal acts.
-While this is not the case for all people with mental illness, there is a higher than normal percentage of offenders with mental illness.
-While these links appear to be tenuous at best, the relationship between mental health and criminal justice is an important factor in keeping people out of prison and reducing recidivism among former inmates who have mental illness.
+The relationship between mental health and criminal justice is an important factor in keeping people out of prison and reducing recidivism among former inmates who have mental illness.